kingmoc/single-page-checkout-cjs-react/README.md

-their# Creating a single page checkout using Commerce.js (SDK) and React.js
+# Creating a single page checkout using Commerce.js (SDK) and React.js

 This guide explains the process and procedure to capture a checkout using React.js & Commerce.js (SDK)